 - Sprinkle 1 to 2 Tablespoons of the meat tenderizer or dishwasher powder directly onto the stained area on the fabric

-- Soak the fabric for a few hours for an entire day
+- Soak the fabric for a few hours

 - Every few hours massage the paste onto the stain vigorously